-Beyond television, James directed ‘Meerkats the Movie’, for Harvey Weinstein, which was narrated by Paul Newman.
+Beyond television, James directed ‘Meerkats the Movie’ which was narrated by Paul Newman.
 And he recently made a short film, narrated by Sir David Attenborough, which premiered at the opening of the United Nations Ocean Conference.
 He also oversees various digital productions on ocean-related content and can be followed on Twitter @OceanHQ.

 James says: “The oceans are the most exciting place to be right now, because new scientific discoveries have given us a new perspective of life beneath the waves.
 Blue Planet II is taking its cue from these breakthroughs, unveiling unbelievable new places, extraordinary new behaviours and remarkable new creatures.
 Showing a contemporary portrait of marine life, it will provide a timely reminder that this is a critical moment for the health of the world’s oceans.”

 Get in Touch